hadimoein/INSIGHT/README.md

-# INSIGHT

-TORONTO MOVES - Summer 2019
+# TORONTO MOVES - Summer 2019

-Forecasting neighbourhood population economics
+## Forecasting neighbourhood population economics

 ### Introduction
 This project provides a data-driven tool for city of toronto to predict the migration of low-income population in different nighbourhoods.
 This tool helps the city management to plan business investments, and modify policies for cummunity development ahead of time for 2021.
 The web-app tool is available at https://insight-242021.appspot.com.